Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 Pigment

-Pigment is widely recognised as having one of the best UIs in the FP&A category:
+Pigment is widely recognized as having one of the best UIs in the FP&A category:

 - Clean, modern, web-native interface